jrkerns/pylinac/docs/source/planar_imaging.rst

 **Allowances**

 * The images can be acquired at any SID.
-* The phantom can be at any distance.
 * The images can be acquired with any EPID.
 * The phantom can be somewhat offset from the ideal 45 degree orientation.